-AT&T : revenue misses Wall Street estimates, shares slip | 4-Traders
+AT&T revenue misses Wall Street estimates, shares slip | 4-Traders

 AT&T added a net 46,000 postpaid mobile phone subscribers in the second quarter.
 Analysts on average were expecting net adds of 14,000, according to financial and data analytics firm FactSet.

+Craig Moffett, an analyst with MoffettNathanson, characterized the quarter as weak, pointing out that service and organic revenues are shrinking.

+"Those are terrifying numbers for a company leveraged at four times (earnings before interest, taxes, depreciation and amortization)," he said.

-(Reporting by Pushkala Aripaka in Bengaluru; Editing by Anil D'Silva and Lisa Shumaker)
+(Reporting by Sheila Dang in New York and Pushkala Aripaka in Bengaluru; Editing by Anil D'Silva and Lisa Shumaker)